hippylib/hippylib/fenics-hashdist/README.md

 ./fenics-install.sh
 ```
 This can take several hours.
 When it completes, a file
-`fenics.costum` will be generated.
+`fenics.custom` will be generated.
 This files contains all the paths
 you need to add to your enviroment to run FEniCS.

 3. *Source the fenics configuration file*